siennabienna/workshop_6/README.md

   }
 ```

 This taught me how to use the rhyme and tokenize funtions.
-Rhyme finds words in the library that rhymes with one word from the user's input and selects one at random, and then replaces that word in the line it gives back.
+Rhyme finds words in the library that rhyme with a given word, which I select at random from the user's input and then replace with the rhymed word.
 However, this can't be done without tokenizing the words first, to seperate them from a whole sentence into individual words to then be selected at random.
 To select them at random, an array needed to be made in order to create the options that can be selected.
 In my poem, I decided to make it so that the user's input would be visible as well as the updated line, so that the rhyme is evident and it behaves more like a stanza in a poem.

 After learning how to use these functions, I was ready to try some more.